 Whereas the previous groups were based on regional conferences at the initial round robin stage, the pools will now reflect the ranking of teams from the last edition.

-Pool A will feature two-time winners Black Lion, the Tel-Aviv Heat, Lusitanos and Castilla y Leon Iberians, while Pool B will be contested by the Brussels Devils, Delta, Romanian Wolves and Bohemia Rugby Warriors.
+Pool A will feature two-time winners Black Lion, the Tel-Aviv Heat, Lusitanos and Castilla y Leon Iberians, while Pool B will be contested by the Brussels Devils, Delta, Romanian Wolves and Bohemian Rugby Warriors.

 Specifically tailored for this season, the competition will commence in November after the Rugby World Cup, with 20 games played throughout November and December 2023.
 Each team will play five fixtures, regardless of their ranking.